-Revised & pesticides updated by Joey Williamson, HGIC Horticulture Extension Agent, Clemson University.
-(Revised 09/14).
+Pesticides updated by Joey Williamson, HGIC Horticulture Extension Agent, Clemson University, 07/15.
+Revised by Joey Williamson, HGIC Horticulture Extension Agent, Clemson University, 09/14.
 Originally prepared by Janet McLeod Scott, HGIC Horticulture Extension Agent, and Bert McCarty, Turf Specialist, Clemson University.
-(New 01/00.
-Image added 11/14)
+New 01/00.
+Image added 11/14

 Mosses are nonparasitic, primitive green plants that have fine, branched, threadlike stems with tiny leaves.
 They reproduce by means of wind-blown spores.
 Mosses typically form a thick, green mat on the soil surface.
 They produce their own food and do not kill grass plants but rather fill in the spaces in the lawn where grass is not growing.

 A thick mat of moss can cover the ground in shadier areas, especially where turfgrass is thin.

 Joey Williamson, ©2014 HGIC, Clemson Extension